andyly25/FullStack/t5_CS_fundamentals/Terminologies/README.md

     - can be extended with "extends" compared to interface "implements"
     - can extend another java class and implement multiple Java interfaces
 - **Polymorphism**
+    - subclasses of a class can define their own unique behaviors and yet share some of the same functionality of parent class
     - having multiple methods all with the same name, but slightly different functionality
     - having a default method, and then using the other methods depending on your needs
     - easiest example I can think of is with multiplication